gkaf89/NCC-Trainings/docs/openacc/profiling.md

     module load Qt5/5.15.5-GCCcore-11.3.0
     ```

-Once the required modules are loaded, you can compile your application and visualize the performance of your application.
+Once the required modules are loaded, you can compile your application and visualize its performance.
-Finally, we need use command line **`nsys-ui`** to open GUI application and load **`timeline.nsys-rep`**.
+Finally, we need to use the command line **`nsys-ui`** to open the GUI application and load **`timeline.nsys-rep`**.

 !!!
 Info "Compilation and GUI"
         ```
         [u100@mel2073 Vector-addition]$ nvc -fast -acc=gpu -gpu=cc80 -Minfo=accel Vector-addition.c
         nvc-Warning-CUDA_HOME has been deprecated.
-Please, use NVHPC_CUDA_HOME instead.
+Please use NVHPC_CUDA_HOME instead.
         [u100@mel2073 Vector-addition]$ nsys profile -o timeline ./a.out
         Warning: LBR backtrace method is not supported on this platform.
 DWARF backtrace method will be used.
         This program does the addition of two vectors